St Margaret’s House: Our Long History in a Short Timeline

 1997

-The Gallery Cafe was opened.
-The cafe hosts continuous art exhibitions from local creatives for everyone who enters to see.
+The Gallery Cafe opened.
+The cafe hosted continuous art exhibitions from local creatives for everyone who entered to see.

 2001

-We bought buildings 15 & 17, expanding the settlement and offering more office space.
+St Margaret’s House bought buildings 15 and 17 Old Ford Road, expanding the settlement and offering more office space to local community organisations.

 2007

-The Bangladeshi Parents and Carers Association takes residency in the Mulberry Hall.
-They still use this space to this day and have recently won an award for the best Day Centre Experience.
+The Bangladeshi Parents and Carers Association took residency in the Mulberry Hall.
+They still use this space to this day and in 2024 won an award for the best Day Centre Experience.

 2011